segmentio/segment-docs/connections/destinations/catalog/mixpanel/index.md

 1. From your Segment UI’s Destinations page click on **Add Destination**.
 2. Search for Mixpanel within the Destinations Catalog and confirm the Source you’d like to connect to.
-3. Copy your Mixpanel “API Secret” and "Token", and paste them into the Connection Settings in Segment.
+3. Copy your Mixpanel "API Secret" and "Token", and paste them into the Connection Settings in Segment.
 4. Enable the destination to start sending your data to Mixpanel.

 ## Page